 Ancient History of Macedonia – part 1- Alexander’s empire

-It is always exciting to discuss and learn about the ancient history of the civilizations.
+It is always exciting to discuss and learn about the ancient history of civilizations.
 Today I will tell you about the Macedonians, their origin and the rise of their empire.

 When travelling through the Balkans